Acqua di Parma Rosa Nobile Shimmering Body Oil Review

 Review

-Results you may expect from using Acqua di Parma Rosa Nobile Shimmering Body Oil:
+Does Acqua di Parma Rosa Nobile Shimmering Body Oil Work?

-Quite moisturizing: Acqua di Parma Rosa Nobile Shimmering Body Oil has a moisturizing rating of 4.4 out of 10.
+According to CreamScan analysis, Acqua di Parma Rosa Nobile Shimmering Body Oil is quite moisturizing, with a moisturizing rating of 4.4 out of 10.

 Is it more humectant or occlusive?
 Purely occlusive.
 It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a very high Occlusivity of 8.8 out of 10, primarily due to the high content of Simmondsia Chinensis (Jojoba) Seed Oil (est. ≈11.0%) and Squalane (est. ≈6.0%).